 You can also download the Year 5 and Year 6 Maths curriculum booklets for this term.
 Please note, these are a rough basis for our weekly planning that are subject to change as and when the need arises.

-Class 3's English curriculum can also be downloaded here.
+Class 3's English curriculum can be seen here.
 Once again, this is a guide to aid our planning and can also change when necessary.

 In Class 3, children are given one or two pieces of homework each week on a Friday.
 This needs to be completed and handed in on the following Wednesday.
 In addition, at the beginning of each term, children will be given a home learning topic grid.
 They need to choose an activity from the grid to complete every two weeks.
 A different amount of house points will be earnt depending on the activity chosen.